https://www.curtaincallbraintree.org/ Curtain Call Theatre

 Braintree, MA 02184

-Tickets cost $20 and can be purchased at www.curtaincallbraintree.org.
-Attendees need to show proof of vaccination and must wear a mask when in the building.
+Tickets cost $22 each and can be purchased at www.curtaincallbraintree.org.
 Curtain Call Theatre is located at 182 Commercial Street in Braintree, Ma.